JMcGrath2025/DeepLabCut-Region-of-Interest-GUI/README.md

 1) Load the video you want to analyze by using the "Open Video" button (.mp4, .mov, .avi)
 2) Use the scroll bar on the bottom to select a frame to load onto the canvas
-   1) Make sure that it is a clear view of the regions of interest you want to label
+   A) Make sure that it is a clear view of the regions of interest you want to label
    ![OpenVideo](https://github.com/user-attachments/assets/1a95a8f4-31bf-42ab-bdbd-ec5db46b05dd)

 3) Load the csv of h5 tracking file from DeepLabCut using the "Open CSV" button